Tuesday, December 13, 2016

 Frankly, I do not think you can do one single thing.
 It has been to me a most liberal education and I purposely am through.
 The harm it is doing the colored people cannot be estimated.
 I hear echoes of it wherever I go and have no doubt that this was in the mind of the people who are producing it.
 Their profits here are something like $14,000 a day and their expenses about $400.
 I have ceased to worry about it, and if I seem disinterested, kindly remember that we have put six weeks of constant effort of this thing and have gotten nowhere.”

-The push was only a partial success, the NAACP convincing twelve city mayors to ban the film, but did little to hinder the film’s popularity.
-It certainly had little impact in New England where Louis B. Mayer, then just a successful theater chain owner, paid Griffith $25,000 for exclusive rights to distribute the film in the area.
+In all, the NAACP successfully convinced the mayors of twelve cities to ban the film, but did little to hinder the film’s popularity.
+It certainly had little impact in New England where Louis B. Mayer, then just a theater chain owner, paid Griffith $25,000 for exclusive rights to distribute the film in the area.

-There is some dispute as to the truth behind that quote, which could have just as easily come from Thomas Dixon as a publicity stunt.
-Nonetheless, the film includes a few inflammatory quotes from Wilson’s History of the American People such as “The white men were roused by a mere instinct of self-preservation…until at last there had sprung into existence a great Ku Klux Klan, a veritable empire of the South, to protect the Southern country.”
+Doubt has been thrown into Wilson's attribution to the quote, which can likely be traced back to Dixon as an idea for a publicity stunt.
+Nonetheless, the film implicates Wilson with some verifiable passages from his History of the American People such as “The white men were roused by a mere instinct of self-preservation…until at last there had sprung into existence a great Ku Klux Klan, a veritable empire of the South, to protect the Southern country.”

-It’s hard to guess exactly what D.W.
-Griffith thought of the negative reaction.
-He could not have been too surprised even if the scale of the backlash took him off guard.
-He contested calls to ban the film and defended the film’s interpretation of the Reconstruction years.
-It remains difficult, however, to judge just how much his later films like Broken Blossoms (one of cinema’s first interracial love stories) are evidence of his coming to terms with a changing world.
-Griffith was, after all, a complicated man and fittingly Birth of a Nation, his magnum opus, parallels his duality.
+Griffith could not have been too surprised at the blowback even if its scale caught him off guard.
+He contested calls to ban the film and defended the film’s interpretation of Reconstruction.
+It remains difficult, however, to judge just how much his later films like Broken Blossoms (one of cinema’s first interracial love stories) are evidence of his coming to terms with the winds of change.
+He was, after all, a man stuck in a world that had long vanished.
+Fittingly, The Birth of a Nation, his magnum opus, parallels his duality.
 The first half of the film is a grand cinematic breakthrough of stunning vistas and riveting action.
 The latter half, the one that really mattered to Griffith, is a disgrace.

 Tuesday, January 19, 2016